Marshmallow Snowman CraftThis post may contain affiliate links which won't change your price but will share some commission.

 Don’t have cinnamon red hots?
 Maybe you can cut some other candies in half, or just use the chips for buttons.

-If you don’t have striped chocolate chips just use whatever you have available.
+If you don’t have red and white striped chocolate chips just use whatever you have available.

 Our marshmallow snowman craft family needed a little assistance from my helper.